 Most CSS tips for formatting tables are only useful if you only want one style table on every page on your website.
-The following shows how to set up your website for more than one table style on a page.
-Setting up table formatting in CSS also eliminates an enormous amount of code bloat for large tables because you don't have to apply font colors and sizes in every table cell or row.
-Also, unless you set up formatting for tables in CSS you page will no longer validate with HTML5 and CSS3.
+The following shows how to set up for more than one style on a page.
+Setting up tables in CSS also eliminates an enormous amount of code bloat for large tables because you don't have to apply font colors and sizes in every table cell or row.
+Also, unless you format your tables with CSS your page will no longer validate if you are using HTML5 and CSS3.

 Formatting a Table in CSS

 Step 1: Pick a Name

 First you need to pick a name that describes your table.
 You can name it according to size, or color or according to what it contains.
 You can also name it with a number.
 I will call this one table1.

 Step 2: Set up a Class in CSS

 Next you set up a class for the table in CSS that controls the table's position on the page, it's width, font size and border size.

 Step 3: Define Table Width, Font size and Border: